-You can report anti-social behaviour online at any time of the day, quickly and easily.
-Alternatively, you can call 0800 58 77 197.
-Please note that these are reporting lines only, and will not result in the immediate response of a Community Warden.
+You can report antisocial behaviour online at any time of the day, quickly and easily.
+Alternatively, you can call 01343 563074 during office hours.
+Please note that these are reporting lines only and will not result in the immediate attendance of a Community Warden.
 If your complaint is of a more serious nature, please call the non-emergency Police Scotland number 101.

 Community Safety Partnership

-The Community Safety Partnership is committed to addressing anti-social behaviour within Moray.
-The Antisocial Behaviour (Scotland) Act 2004 gives us powers to implement various measures when dealing with anti-social behaviour and the Partnership has strategic responsibility for implementing the drive against anti-social behaviour.
-This is achieved and monitored under the direction of the Safer and Stronger Strategic and Co-ordinating Groups.
+The Community Safety Partnership is committed to addressing antisocial behaviour within Moray.
+The Antisocial Behaviour (Scotland) Act 2004 gives us powers to implement various measures when dealing with antisocial behaviour and the Partnership has strategic responsibility for implementing the drive against antisocial behaviour.
+This is achieved and monitored under the direction Community Safety Strategic Group and the operational Community Safety Hub

 Legislation, Powers and Measures

-- Acceptable Behaviour Contract (ABCs leaflet pdf) a voluntary process where support is offered in exchange for a change of behaviour.
+- Acceptable Behaviour Contract a voluntary process where support is offered in exchange for a change of behaviour.

 - Restriction of Liberty Orders has been extended to cover juveniles between 12 and 15 years.

-- Dispersal of Groups of two or more people from designate areas where their anti-social behaviour is significant, persistent and serious.
+- Dispersal of Groups of two or more people from designated areas where their antisocial behaviour is significant, persistent and serious.

 - Removal of graffiti and illegal dumping with the introduction of powers of entry and seizure, the power to issue fixed penalties and a prohibition on selling spray paint to under 16s.